Different Types of Applications

 - Suppose if we are using the Windows operating system, the windows operating system understands only .exe files.

 - If you are using Mac operating system, the extension is a dot dmg file and if you are using Linux operating system, the extension will be .rpm.

 Different operating systems understand different types of extensions.

-The question is which programming language is a standalone application or web application.
+The question is which programming language is a standalone application or a web application.
 All programming languages are standalone applications.
 Installation is mandatory.

 C and C++ languages are platform-dependent.